United Kingdom anti-immigration protests (2025–present): Far-right mobilisation

 The 2025 protests marked a significant escalation in far-right mobilisation around asylum accommodation, with established extremist groups seizing upon local concerns to advance broader anti-immigration agendas.
 While initial protests in locations such as Epping began with local residents, they were rapidly co-opted by organised far-right activists.
 The "Epping Says No" Facebook group, which organised demonstrations at the Bell Hotel, was administered by three members of the Homeland Party, a splinter group from the neo-Nazi organisation Patriotic Alternative.

 Multiple far-right groups were documented as being present at the protests, including members of Britain First, the Homeland Party, Patriotic Alternative, and former UKIP activists.
 These groups were accused of spreading misinformation online to inflame tensions and recruit new supporters.
 The involvement of Reform UK provided a more mainstream political vehicle for anti-immigration sentiment, with the party's MPs such as Lee Anderson posting videos outside asylum hotels saying he was "absolutely furious" about their use for asylum seekers.

 Some of the protests have been specifically organised by UKIP under their "Mass Deportations Tour", which has seen them march or rally in cities such as Glasgow, Nottingham, Liverpool, Newcastle, and London.

+The protests have seen an increase in far-right efforts to use fears of violence against women to lend their views respectability.
+Multiple experts consulted by The Independent - including Andrea Simon, director of the End Violence Against Women Coalition; Lois Shearing, author of Pink Pilled; and a researcher for Hope not Hate - said that the far-right was are exploiting fears to make the far-right seem more "palatable", and that this is to appeal to a broader audience and gain more of a foothold in mainstream opinion.
+According to Simon, "these narratives are promoted by those who exploit genuine public concerns about sexual violence to intentionally fuel racism in our communities."
+Another development is the formation of organised women's groups attending the protests, such as The Pink Ladies and Women's Safety Initiative, who both reject the label far-right.
+The Hope not Hate researcher said of them; “with mobilisation comes recruitment”.
+On this Shearing said “a broader contingency of women” is being appealed to.